KOKODA CHALLENGE EVENTS

 The Kokoda Challenge are endurance events and do require that participants are well equipped will compulsory equipment.

-The 96km and 48km requires more equipment then that of the 15km and 30km distances.
-The reason being that the longer distances are longer events that include night walks.
+The 96km and 48km requires more/different equipment then that of the 18km and 30km distances.

 - The ability to carry a minimum of 1 litre of water in bottles or hydration bladder.